DMIT-2018/Take-Home-Exercises-Jan-2022/Linq/ReadMe.md

 > Private Classroom GitHub Repo Only

 This exercise is based on the GroceryList database.
 For this exercise, provide your answers as LinqPad (.linq) document(s).
-Use either A) a single LinqPad document for each question (you will use Expressions as the LinqPad environment or B) a single LinqPad document containing all questions (you will need to use Statements as the LinqPad environment.
+Use either A) a single LinqPad document for each question (you will use Expressions as the LinqPad environment) or B) a single LinqPad document containing all questions (you will need to use Statements as the LinqPad environment).
 You **must** do a commit after completing each question.

 ![GroceryList ERD](./grocerylist_erd.png)